ImperialCollegeLondon/ReCoDE_IDMS/README.md

 - R (functions)
 - results / figures

-Moreover, each module will be accompanied  by lots of internal and external resources!
+Moreover, each module will be accompanied  by lots of internal and external learning resources!